cyberark/secretless-broker/docs/docs/reference/handlers/overview.md

 ## Overview

-When the Secretless Broker receives a new request on a defined Listener, it automatically passes the request on to the Handler defined in the Secretless Broker configuration for processing.
+When the Secretless Broker receives a new request on a defined Listener, it automatically passes the request on to the Handler defined in the Secretless Broker configuration.
+The Listener receives the request, but the Handler processes the request.
 Each Listener in the Secretless Broker configuration should therefore have a corresponding Handler.

 The Handler configuration specifies the Listener that the Handler is handling connections for and any credentials that will be needed for that connection.
 Several credential sources are currently supported; see the [Credential Providers](/docs/reference/providers/overview.html) section for more information.